thorGabe123/MLOps/reports/README.md

 ![my_image](figures/wandb.png)
 ![my_image](figures/wandb_1.png)
 In the first two images, we present the results of five distinct experiments and each results is configured with different parameters, as detailed in the second image.
-We used the loss metric, both training loss and validation loss, in W&B to keep an eye on how well the performance of our machine learning models were.
+We used the loss metric in Weights & Biases to keep an eye on how well the performance of our machine learning models was.
+This encompassed both training loss and validation loss, crucial indicators evaluated through the lens of negative log-likelihood.
 During our training, we measure loss as the negative log-likelihood, a crucial metric that reflects how effectively the model predicts the target variable.
-The first image shows us that most experiments have an increase in validation, indicating a overfitting problem.
-However, exp4 stood out to be the one that is not overfitting.
+In the first picture, we can see that the majority of experiments have a decrease in training but an increase in validation.
+This pattern suggests a potential overfitting problem, where the model becomes overly fixated on the training data and doesn't generalize well to new, unseen data.
+However, exp4 stands out as an exception, which doesn't have that overfitting issue.
 ![my_image](figures/wandb_2.png)
 In the third figure, we zoom in for a closer look to track the evolution we're interested in.
-It reveals that the training loss consistently decreases with each epoch, but the validation loss starts to increase after the third epoch.
+It reveals that training loss consistently decreases with each epoch.
+However, after the third epoch, validation loss starts to increase.
+This detailed view helps us find things we can make better in our model and guides us in adjusting it to perform even better overall.

 ### Question 15